Ricky-Wilson/markov-rapgen/README.md

 ## Setup

-You will need Git, Python (v2.7 or higher), and pip to be installed.
+You will need Git, Python (v2.7), and pip to be installed.

+*AS OF NOW, THIS WILL NOT WORK ON ANY VERSION OTHER THAN Python 2.7*

 Clone the repo and `cd` into it: